lewiskirori/WoostemInven/README.md

 # Stock Management System
-Amazing Stock Control & Management System
+Incredible Stock Control & Management System

-~Open source inventory management system with php and mysql
+~Open source inventory management system with php and mysql.

-~Invoice generation and easy to download invoice in PDF format
+~Invoice generation and easy to download invoice in PDF format.

-~Lightweight and easy to use
+~Lightweight and easy to use.

-~Order management and product management can be done with ease
+~Order management and product management can be done with ease.

-~Report management
+~Report management.

 ~User wise sell report.

-# Requirement
+# Necessity

 ```
-Require to change
+//Require to change
 store_url in db_connect.php

-Login Credentials
+//Login Credentials
 Id : admin
 password : AdministratoR
 ```